rinikerlab/PyGromosTools/INSTALL.md

      git merge master   #for adding new features from master to your branch
 ```

-If you implemented in your branch features, that you would like to share, just issue a merge/pull request with the master branch on gitlab.
+If you implemented in your branch features, that you would like to share, just issue a merge/pull request with the master branch on github.

+IMPORTANT:
+If you decide to do a merge/pull request, please make sure to follow the coding style guidelines in styleguide.md and make sure, that your code is well documented and passes pre-commit and the tests.

 If you find a bug or have an feature request, please raise an Issue.

-P.s.: I can recommend Pycharm or VisualStuudioCode, for exploring the repository.